Aonodensetsu/prev_gen/README.md

 Simple as can be!

 # Changelog
-Version 11 - since it's a library it needs a name now, the main file got renamed to prev_gen (no image)
+Version 11 - since it's a library it needs a name, the main file got renamed to prev_gen
 ![Current version](gruvbox.png)

 Archive of past results - to laugh or cry:
-Version 10 - fixed a namespacing bug I didn't notice earlier, added docstrings, it's essentially a library now (no image)
+Version 10 - fixed a namespacing bug, added docstrings, essentially a library now
-Version 9 - moved the classes to main, that third file was unnecessary (no image)
+Version 9 - moved the classes to main, that third file was unnecessary
 [Version 8](version8.png) - changed hex to uppercase, file name to save into is a setting now
 [Version 7](version7.png) - added little corner descriptions as in Gruvbox, repositioned text a bit
 [Version 6](version6.png) - the rewrite update, the project is rewritten from scratch to fix any bugs and improve usability
-Version 5 - the README update, finally added the Usage section (no image)
+Version 5 - the README update, finally added the Usage section
 [Version 4](version4.png) - the little darker strip at the bottom goes a long way in making this look good
 [Version 3](version3.png) - finally fixed the font, Arial was making me angry, had to fix contrast again
 [Version 2](version2.png) - made in a day, got text contrast to about where I want it